puredrinkology/website/content/recipes/jamaica-kiss/index.md

   leaving the ice behind.
 Garnish with a coffee bean or cinnamon stick for a sophisticated touch. '
 base_spirit: rum
-category: shake
+category: cocktail
-collection: null
+collection:
 date: '2024-09-23'
 description: 'The Jamaica Kiss is a creamy, coffee-infused cocktail belonging to the **Coffee Cocktail** family, likely inspired by the popularity of coffee liqueurs and rum in the Caribbean.
 It''s a modern twist on classic coffee cocktails, with the addition of milk adding a smooth and velvety texture. '
-family: ''
+family: 'creme'
 flavor_description: 'The Jamaica Kiss offers a smooth, balanced profile.
 The coffee liqueur provides a rich, roasted aroma and subtle bitterness, while the light rum adds a touch of sweetness and tropical fruit notes.
 The chilled milk balances the